Rachel Bluwstein: Biography

 Rachel was born in Saratov in Imperial Russia on 20 September 1890, the eleventh daughter of Isser-Leib and Sophia Bluwstein, and granddaughter of the rabbi of the Jewish community in Kiev.
 During her childhood, her family moved to Poltava, Ukraine, where she attended a Russian-speaking Jewish school and, later, a secular high school.
 She began writing poetry at the age of 15.
 When she was 17, she moved to Kiev and began studying painting.

-At the age of 19, Rachel visited Palestine, with her sister Shoshana, en route to Italy, where they were planning to study art and philosophy.
+At the age of 19, Rachel visited Ottoman Palestine, with her sister Shoshana, en route to Italy, where they were planning to study art and philosophy.
 They decided to stay on as Zionist pioneers, learning Hebrew by listening to children’s chatter in kindergartens.
 They settled in Rehovot and worked in the orchards.
 Later, Rachel moved to Kvutzat Kinneret on the shores of the Sea of Galilee, where she studied and worked in a women's agricultural school.
 At Kinneret, she met Zionist leader A. D. Gordon who was to be a great influence on her life, and to whom she dedicated her first Hebrew poem.

 In 1913, on the advice of Gordon, she journeyed to Toulouse, France to study agronomy and drawing.
-When World War I broke out, unable to return to Palestine, she returned instead to Russia where she taught Jewish refugee children.
+When World War I broke out, unable to return to Ottoman Palestine, she returned instead to Russia where she taught Jewish refugee children.
 In Russia she suffered from poverty and strenuous labour, as well as the reappearance of her childhood lung disease.
 It may have been at this point in her life that she contracted tuberculosis.
-Lonely, ill and famished, she had only one hope left: to return to Palestine.
-In 1919, after the war, she boarded the first ship to leave Russia to Palestine.
+Lonely, ill and famished, she had only one hope left: to return to Israel.
+In 1919, after the war, she boarded the first ship to leave Russia to Israel.

 She returned to Palestine on board the ship Ruslan and for a while joined the small agricultural kibbutz Degania, a settlement neighbouring her previous home at Kinneret.
 However, shortly after her arrival she was diagnosed with tuberculosis, then an incurable disease.
 Now unable to work with children for fear of contagion, she was expelled from Degania and left to fend for herself.
 In 1925 she lived briefly in a small white house in the courtyard of the William Holman Hunt House at No. 64 Street of the Prophets in Jerusalem.
 She spent the rest of her life traveling and living in Tel Aviv, eking out a living by providing private lessons in Hebrew and French, and finally settled in a sanatorium for tuberculosis patients in Gedera.